ElektroStudios/S.M.A.R.T.-API-for-.NET-developers-SMART-drive-info/README.md

 ## 👋 Introduction

 S.M.A.R.T.
-API is an API to illustrate how to retrieve S.M.A.R.T. information from a disk drive using managed code.
+API is a class library (dll file) to illustrate how to retrieve S.M.A.R.T. information from a disk drive using managed code.

 The source-code is written in VB.NET.
 The source-code is fully reusable, personalizable and scalable, you can copy it and paste on your own works.